kevinrue/hancock/CONTRIBUTING.md

 Additional method-specific parameters may be accepted from the third argument onward.

 Once implemented as its own function, a new method should be made available through the `predict.GeneSetCollection` function using a unique `method` identifier.
+Make sure the new identifier and method are documented in the `?predictHancock` man page.

 Prediction methods should return the input `SummarizedExperiment` object updated as follows: